IPGeolocation/ipgeolocation-database-reader/README.md

 This is a step-by-step guide on how to deploy the ipgeolocation-database-reader-1.0.3.war Java API and consume API responses.

+## What's New

+- Fixed the mismatching loaded number of IP ranges and number of IP ranges in db-ip-geolocation.csv.gz file

 ## Requirements

 - JDK 8 (This reader is built and tested using JDK 1.8).